The Best & Cheapest Ways to Soundproof a Basement Ceiling (9 Ideas)

 Thankfully, this list covers both outwards and inwards noise leaks, as well as airborne and impact noise.
 Without further ado, here are a few cheap and (for the most part) hassle-free ways to soundproof a basement ceiling.
 They’re not all equally effective, but you can mix and match for the best results.

-3 Easiest and Cheapest Ways to Soundproof a Basement Ceiling
+3 Cheapest Ways to Soundproof a Basement Ceiling

 1. Lay down carpets or mats on the floor above

 Carpets and mats are a good way of stopping outside noise from coming into your basement.
 Specifically, the sound from footsteps, the TV, mixers, the radio and other everyday noises.

 It’s also very cheap.
 Most houses already have carpets, so all it takes is a bit of rearranging to reduce noise leaks.
 Lay a few carpets or mats down in the noisiest parts of your house, where you can hear the most noise from downstairs.
 The thicker, softer and denser the rugs are, the better.
 Softer carpets can better absorb noise from footsteps and other impact noises.

 You can also use a rubber floor mat in combination with carpets.
 Floor mats, like this one from Rubber-Cal (see on Amazon) are thicker and denser than your average carpet, which means they absorb noise better.
 I’ve used that Rubber-Cal mat myself, and it works surprisingly well.

 It’s a cost-effective option, and as a bonus, floor mats are soft and comfortable to walk on.
 Not only will a rubber floor mat keep unwanted noise out of your basement, but it will make walking on tiles and hardwood floors more comfortable for you and your family members/roommates.